All Episodes

 We're facing a regular eruption that probably won't cause this mountain to split.

-If it does split, it will be a slide, which will produce a displacement and not or a tsunami by way of a displacement, but it won't be a propulsive displacement.
+If it does split, it will be a slide, which will produce a displacement and not, or a tsunami by way of a displacement, but it won't be a propulsive displacement.

 And so we'll get this kind of an effect on the waves.

-Um the tiny kind of beach I live on, so my house is up here, it's a little house up here like this.
+So the kind of beach I live on, so my house is up here.

-So this is the dunes up here, and so my my beach up here is probably pretty close to a lot of beaches that are sand and gravel based.
+And so my beach up here is probably pretty close to a lot of beaches that are sand and gravel based.

-And it's it's a long flat beach.
+And it's a long, flat beach.

-So my estimation is that uh from my viewpoint, 155 feet up, my horizon is approximately 13 miles out.
+So my estimation is that from my viewpoint, 155 feet up, my horizon is approximately 13 miles out.

 And at 13 miles out, I suspect that maybe we're talking 100 feet deep.

-Maybe it's it's very shallow.
+It's very shallow.

 So it's really flat up here.

-It'll raise it up and it'd basically be continually crashing tsunami wave here because the beach is so shallow that 75% of the force wave at this point with that depth of beach would be eight feet, maybe, right?
+It'll raise it up and it'd basically be continually crashing tsunami wave here because the beach is so shallow that 75% of the force wave at this point with that depth of beach would be eight feet maybe, right?

-So for me, I would get at most maybe a four foot or an eight-foot tsunami that would be dissipating itself furiously as it as it climbed up the beach.
+So for me, I would get at most maybe a four foot or an eight foot tsunami that would be dissipating itself furiously as it climbed up the beach because it would climb up rapidly here, but then this area here would degrade based on that 75% rule.

-That's just because water is slippery and it falls around itself, so you can lift up a certain mass, and then that's it.
+So you can lift up a certain mass, and then that's it.

 And it's going to try and climb up the cliffs here, but it won't make it just simply because the water can't support itself.